souyahia/pickasam-api/CONTRIBUTING.md

 - `db/files` : Mounted volume containing the mock pictures
 - `db/scripts/data.sql` : Inserts rows to a database at initialization

+## HTTPS protocal and SSL Certificates
+If you set the `Server__Https` environment variable to `true`, the server will be listening using the secure HTTPS protocol.
+In order for this to work, you will need to provide an SSL certificate and its private key.
+The path to these files can be configured using the `Server__SSLCertificate` and `Server__SSLPrivateKey` environment variables respectively (see the Configuration section below).

 ## Start the server
 To start the server, run the following command :